has2k1/plotnine/README.md

 plotnine is an implementation of a *grammar of graphics* in Python based on [ggplot2](https://github.com/tidyverse/ggplot2).
-The grammar allows you to compose plots by explicitly mapping variables in a dataframe to the visual objects that make up the plot.
+The grammar allows you to compose plots by explicitly mapping variables in a dataframe to the visual characteristics (position, color, size etc.) of objects that make up the plot.

 <img width="33%" align="right" src="./doc/images/logo-540.png">